 Anesthesia in Torrance

 Several methods of anesthesia are available.
 The method of anesthesia that is chosen for or by a patient depends upon the nature of the surgical procedure and the patient’s level of apprehension.
-Dr. Kawahara can review options for anesthesia and give you a recommendation at your consultation visit.
+Dr. Kawahara and Dr. Yamamoto can review options for anesthesia and give you a recommendation at your consultation visit.
 The following table illustrates the choices of anesthesia, a description of the anesthetic technique, and the usual indications for that technique.

 To schedule an appointment

 call us at Kawahara Oral Surgery Phone Number (310) 373-2238

 |Local Anesthetic||The patient remains totally conscious throughout the procedure.
 A local anesthetic (e.g. lidocaine) is administered in the area where the surgery is to be performed.
 Local anesthetic is used in conjunction with the other methods of anesthesia in all oral surgery procedures.||Simple oral surgery procedures such as minor soft tissue procedures and simple tooth extractions.|